Polling Publications

 What does TimeOut do?

 Establishes the maximum connection time.
-When the timeout is reached, a response is returned unless the count (the number of messages requested), is satisfied first.
+When the timeout is reached, a response is returned unless the Count is satisfied first.

 What should my TimeOut be?